 ‘Why on Earth would you have your wedding meal here?’
 Lulu asked derisively.

 Jack and I looked at each other.
 We were slightly scared to answer.
 Straight away, it had seemed obvious to us that it was the perfect place for a wedding meal.
 No fuss, no worries about lack of food or quality.
 That’s the point about Trinidad.
 Violence is always somewhere in the background.
 Or it comes close to you.
-Our mechanic Falco had just lost both his friends and colleagues.
+Our mechanic Falco had just lost both his friend and colleagues.
 Then the wedding party comes to the bake’n’shark shack.
 It’s hard to put it into words.
 Trinidad just always surprises.